Rusih100/polynomial/README.md

 # polynomial
-A small library for working with polynomials
+A small library for working with polynomials.
+Supports big numbers

 ## Description
 The library supports the following operations on polynomials: